mushroomhostage/exphc/third-intro123.md

 Getting setup to connect to ExpHC has never been easier.
 Simply download the files and add them in the launcher as detailed in the [setup instructions](https://github.com/mushroomhostage/exphc/wiki/Setup).

 ExpHC 1.2.3 is whitelisted, mainly for support.
 But don't worry, it is easy to get added:

-To apply, reply here with your in-game name, and then something besides your name (suggestions, ideas, complaints, or even just how much you are looking forward to trying this server, or something completely unrelated -- you get the idea, anything to help break up the monotony as I go through the whitelist applications).

-You will most likely be accepted except in exceptional circumstances -- this is a hardcore PvP server after all, with fewer rules than other servers -- but the few rules it has will be taken seriously.
+*just reply here with your in-game name*, and I'll add you as soon as I can.

-Until you're added, you can play in SSP and get acquainted with the various mods, but I'll add you as soon as I can.
+Until you're added, you can play in SSP and get acquainted with the various mods.

 Once you are whitelisted, you can connect at: